Yair Ariel • April-4-2017

 The following recommendations can make a positive difference.

-Without even realising it they may start fearing for their future and suffer from insecurity.
+Without even realizing it they may start fearing for their future and suffer from insecurity.
 This is bound to drive quits.

 - Incentivize.
 Reward great performance.
 Reward initiative.
 Reward engagement.
 And do it without introducing cash prizes.
 Motivation is rarely fuelled by money.
 And even if the trick works, the rewards are temporary.
 Instead lead with bonuses like gift cards or extra paid leaves.
 Even “Employee of the Month” badges supported by a few tokens of appreciation can keep the friendly competitiveness alive.

-- Encourage team building activities.
+- Encourage team-building activities.
 The American Psychological Association (APA) accepts that bonding amongst team members helps them feel more valued and appreciated.
-Parties, communal meals, excursions are a few ways in which workers get to know each other better, understand the core strengths of the team and empathise with peers eliminating underhandedness and office politics from the equation.
+Parties, communal meals, excursions are a few ways in which workers get to know each other better, understand the core strengths of the team and empathize with peers eliminating underhandedness and office politics from the equation.

 - A thriving team culture rests on the bedrock of feedback and reviews.
 FEC employees are Millennials.
 And these are people who set a great store by work satisfaction.
 They want to be involved in building something of value from scratch.
 Paying appropriate attention to and considering their feedback not only injects FECs with new ideas, it also strengthens individual confidence, morale and overall team performance.